insight-creative/milksource.com/content/careers/driver-milk-hauler.md

   button_text: Apply Now
   open_in_new_tab: true
 ---
-**We are seeking experienced, safety-oriented Driver/Milk Haulers to join our top-notch team at New Chester Dairy!&nbsp;**
+**We are seeking experienced, safety-oriented Driver/Milk Haulers to join our top-notch team at New Chester Dairy!**&nbsp;

 Our Driver/Milk Hauler role transports raw milk from the dairy to the processing plant in a safe manner while ensuring proper techniques, principals, and procedures are followed which support the company's polices, goals, and objectives.&nbsp;**CDL with Endorsement N-Tank Vehicles required.
 Home every night with competitive wages and full benefits!
 Full time & part time opportunities available!**